Airline seat fees separate mom from five-year-old twins

 Wallace thinks the airline seat fees are out of control.

 “I am outraged that I can no longer expect to sit with my young children on a flight anymore,” she says.
 “We travel from one coast to the next at least three times a year.
 It is already expensive.
-Is there any way you could help me get either a refund for the extra fees — especially the ‘choice’ seats I never used?”
+Could help me get a refund for the ‘choice’ seats?”
+(Related: Pay a seat reservation fee, or your kids don’t fly with you.)

 Of course.